ralucamarie/revapp/ReadMe.md

 and import the file from this branch

 ##### 05.30.22
-- Brought back categories api files (careate, read, single_category, delete and update) from back-up version
+- Brought back categories api files (create, read, single_category, delete and update) from back-up version
 ##### 06.03.22
 - Fixed no data return for the simple GET call of shops/read.php
 - Added CRUD in api/addresses/